-Ph.D. candidates must be enrolled continuously in COMM 995 from the time they complete coursework until they graduate.
+Ph.D. candidates must be enrolled continuously in COMM 9950 from the time they complete coursework until they graduate.
 This includes the semester in which the degree is conferred.
-Candidates who have successfully defended their dissertations are eligible to be reimbursed for COMM 995 tuition for the term in which they graduate if they fulfill the following requirements:
+Candidates who have successfully defended their dissertations are eligible to be reimbursed for COMM 9950 tuition for the term in which they graduate if they fulfill the following requirements:

-- Dissertation is successfully defended and Form 152 (provided at defense) is submitted to the Assistant Dean for Graduate Studies by the end of drop/add period.
-Form 152 may not be submitted and is not valid until the final dissertation revisions are completed. - "Application for the Degree" online form is submitted to the Graduate Division of Arts and Sciences by the required deadline. - Dissertation submitted to the Graduate Division of Arts and Sciences by the Division's deadline.
+- Dissertation is successfully defended and relevant Penn Graduate Forms are submitted. - "Application for the Degree" online form is submitted to the Provost's Office by the required deadline. - Dissertation submitted to the Provost's Office